 The LDM Push (Devices) Report is intended to be an action-oriented report to support field-management of Loop Kiosk and Scoreboard devices in the field.
 The LDM Push Report is focused on issues that require staff action (for example, iOS updates, App updates or locking and unlocked kiosk device); all other responsibilities are managed by Benbria and the platform.

-The report can be scheduled to run any time of day, daily, and be sent to specific users only (configured through the user permission ‘LDM Push Report’).
+The report will be sent only to users with the user permission ‘LDM Push Report’ enabled:

 The push report summary section appears as follows: